ULL-ESIT-GRADOII-TFG/sourcefetch-tutorial/README.md

 "ctrl-alt-o": "sourcefetch:fetch"
 ```

-If you havve made the changes, reload Atom by running the `Window: Reload` command.
+If you have made the changes, reload Atom by running the `Window: Reload` command.
 Or alternatively, go to branch `step-2` and check the solution.

 You should see that the application and `right-click` menus are updated,